 How is Araku Valley in Summer

-The best time to visit Araku Valley is from October till March as the cool climate makes it ideal for sightseeing activities and enjoy the natural surroundings.
+The best time to visit Araku Valley is from October till March as the cool climate makes it ideal for sightseeing activities and enjoying the natural surroundings.

 How to Reach Araku

 Located at an elevation of 2,424 meters, Aru Valley in Kashmir is best visited for its tranquil and verdant surroundings.
-Nearby lakes, view of towering Himalayas and lush meadows adds to the romance of Aru Valley.
-In fact, Aru Valley together with Srinagar, Gulmarg and Pahalgam is one of the popular honeymoon destinations in Kashmir.
-It is also a favored destinations of trekkers and adventure enthusiasts as it serves as the base for Kolahoi Glacier and Tarsar Marsar lake.
+Nearby lakes, a view of the towering Himalayas, and lush meadows add to the romance of Aru Valley.
+In fact, Aru Valley together with Srinagar, Gulmarg, and Pahalgam is one of the popular honeymoon destinations in Kashmir.
+It is also a favored destination of trekkers and adventure enthusiasts as it serves as the base for Kolahoi Glacier and Tarsar Marsar lake.

 Popular Attractions in Aru Valley